jenkinsci/jacoco-plugin/README.md

 for details
 * The mvn-calls below should not require "username" or "password", if they do ask for it, then some setup is incorrect
+* Apache Maven 3.8.1 or newer is required
 * Check that all tests pass ("mvn findbugs:check" and "mvn checkstyle::check" report violations but are not blocking releases for now...)